northeastern-oasis/Intro-to-Frontend-Dev-Spring-21/README.md

 ## After the Workshop

 Well done finishing the workshop!
-You now have the necessary skills to create basic React components and render them in your app!
-In future workshops, we will be diving into more advanced concepts, such as making network requests from your frontend and rendering the result.
-Moving forward, we would recommend the follow steps to continue developing and learning:
+You now have the necessary skills to create basic React components and render them in your app, but more importantly **why** React is so useful!

-  *   Read through the React docs, starting [here](https://reactjs.org/docs/hello-world.html).
-Now that you’ve gotten an introduction to the library learning more from it’s documentation will be much easier
+We would **highly** recommend doing the React tutorial on the official site.
+That is the best way to learn how to write real React code

+  *   Do the official React tutorial [here](https://reactjs.org/tutorial/tutorial.html)
+  *   After doing the tutorial, start reading through the React docs starting from [this page](https://reactjs.org/docs/hello-world.html)
-  *   Check out the Oasis Starting Guide section on frontend development [here](https://github.com/northeastern-oasis/Ultimate-Oasis-Starting-Guide/tree/master/frontend-dev)
+  *   To read more about frontend development in general and other popular frameworks, check out the Oasis Starting Guide section on frontend development [here](https://github.com/northeastern-oasis/Ultimate-Oasis-Starting-Guide/tree/master/frontend-dev)
-  *   Check out [create-react-app](https://create-react-app.dev/docs/getting-started/) for an easy way to get started with making a full-fledged React app on your machine

 ## If you couldn't make the workshop

 If you were not able to attend, don't worry!
-There are still many great ways to get started using React.
-The React official website has a good tutorial for [getting started](https://reactjs.org/).
-You can also read more about frontend development in the [Ultimate Oasis Starting Guide](https://github.com/northeastern-oasis/Ultimate-Oasis-Starting-Guide/tree/master/frontend-dev).
-Good luck!
+There are many great ways on the web to get started using React for free.
+The resources linked above are an excellent place to start